cupof2/ShowerThoughts/README.md

 # ShowerThoughts
-A database of ShowerThoughts from r/ShowerThoughts
+A collection of ShowerThoughts from r/ShowerThoughts